 Critics will likely point to the increased cost of state medicaid to pay these costs.
 Further, it’s possible the state medicaid program will not apply for the waiver needed to extend this treatment option for those with medicaid at all.
 This would mean that no coverage change would occur in the state at all as a result of this policy change.

-One of the larger facilities with infrastructure in place to treat some of the most pervasive mental health and substance abuse problems is the Florida House Experience.
+One of the larger facilities with infrastructure in place to treat some of the most pervasive mental health and substance abuse problems is FHE Health.
 FHE is able to provide potentially life-saving inpatient treatment to those in need of both substance abuse and mental health treatment.
 To learn more about the treatments we use to provide recovery to a variety of mental health disorders, read more about our mental health rehab.